The iPhone has native support for a wide range of video file formats. However, there are also some video formats that aren’t natively supported.

 iPhone Video Codec Support

 Apple devices supports most codecs.
-However, they do not support the AV1 and VP9 codecs, which have some advantages over the more popular H.264 and H.265 codecs.
+However, they do not natively support the AV1 and VP9 codecs, which have some advantages over the more popular H.264 and H.265 codecs.

-However, this lack of support for uncommon codecs is unlikely to present an issue.
+This lack of support for uncommon codecs is unlikely to present an issue.
 The industry is yet to adopt them on a big scale.
 Almost all videos you download or try viewing are using H.264 and H.265.

 iPhone Video Container Format Support